Prairie Butterflies

 Threats

 Habitat loss, degradation and fragmentation are the main threats to prairie butterflies.
-Since the arrival of Europeans, over 99 per cent of native prairies have been converted to grow crops and graze farm animals.
+Since the arrival of Europeans to North America, over 99 per cent of native prairies have been converted to grow crops and graze farm animals.
 The plants that adults and larvae depend on are scarce in agricultural areas, and those butterflies that remain are at increased risk of being trampled by livestock.
 Fires, invasive species — and the chemical spraying to control those species — also pose serious risks to prairie butterflies, while climate change and inclement weather may add further pressure.

 Recovery